 The New York Jets will be selecting No. 2 overall in the 2021 NFL Draft.
-By now, it’s pretty clear that they will take BYU quarterback Zach Wilson with that selection.
-This also means Sam Darnold could be on his way out of town.
+By now, it’s pretty clear that they will take BYU quarterback Zach Wilson with that selection after the team traded away Sam Darnold.

-Below, we look at a full seven-round New York Jets mock draft with two notable trades.
+Below, we look at a full seven-round New York Jets mock draft with one notable trade.
 Keep in mind that this mock is being conducted under the guise of the Pro Football Network simulator.
 In no way does this mean all of these players will be available when the Jets are slated to pick in late April.

 - NY Jets trade 23rd pick to the Los Angeles Chargers for 47th pick, 77th pick, 2022 second-round pick